charlesmolloy2-cloud/Jobscaffold/README-LAUNCH.md

 3. Deploy:
    - `npm run deploy` from `functions/` or `firebase deploy --only functions` from repo root.

+IMPORTANT: Deploying Cloud Functions requires the Firebase Blaze (pay‑as‑you‑go) plan.
+Upgrade the project in Firebase Console → Usage and billing before deploying.
+Hosting on web.app does not require Blaze, only Functions do.

 ## Build and deploy web
 1. `flutter build web --release`
 2. `firebase deploy --only hosting`